dance-pipeline/dance/.github/CONTRIBUTING.md

 For information on building the documentation (including setting up a server to automatically reload the docs), see [here](../docs/README.md).

+## Running Tests

+To run the tests, run `devtools/scripts/run_tests.sh` from the root of this repository.

 ## Versioneer Auto-version